 Absence Management is provided by Frontline Education and is the substitute placement and tracking system used by the ESC-COG.
-Your Absence Management file will be activated once your employment file, including eForm is complete and has been submitted.
+Your Absence Management file will be activated once you have met all hiring requirements.

 Substitute Basic Training Video

 https://help.frontlineeducation.com/hc/en-us/articles/115009722968-Substitute-Basic-Training-Video?